ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 # Introduction

-{{-rats-riv}} and {{-rats-yang-tpm-charra}} define the operational prerequisites and a YANG Model for the acquisition of Evidence and other Conceptional Messages from a network device containing at least one TPM 1.2 or TPM 2.0 or equivalent hardware implementations that include the protected capabilities as provided by TPMs.
+{{-rats-riv}} and {{-charra}} define the operational prerequisites and a YANG Model for the acquisition of Evidence and other Conceptional Messages from a network device containing at least one TPM 1.2 or TPM 2.0 or equivalent hardware implementations that include the protected capabilities as provided by TPMs.
 However, there are limitations inherent in the challenge-response based conceptual interaction model (CHARRA {{-rats-models}}) upon which these documents are based.
-One of these limitation is that it is up to a Verifier to request signed Evidence as provided by {{-rats-yang-tpm-charra}}, from a separate Attester which contains a TPM.
+One of these limitation is that it is up to a Verifier to request signed Evidence as provided by {{-charra}}, from a separate Attester which contains a TPM.
 The result is that the interval between the occurrence of a security-relevant change event, and the event's visibility within the interested RATS entity, such as a Verifier or a Relying Party, can be unacceptably long.
 It is common to convey Conceptual Messages ad-hoc or periodically via requests.
 As new technologies emerge, some of these solutions require Conceptual Messages to be conveyed from one RATS entity to another without the need of continuous polling.
 Subscription to YANG Notifications {{RFC8639}} provides a set of standardized tools to facilitate these emerging requirements.
-This memo specifies a YANG augment to subscribe to YANG modeled remote attestation Evidence as defined in {{-rats-yang-tpm-charra}}.
+This memo specifies a YANG augment to subscribe to YANG modeled remote attestation Evidence as defined in {{-charra}}.
 Additionally, this memo provides the means to define further Event Streams to convey Conceptional Messages other than Evidence, such as Attestation Results, Endorsements, or Event Logs.

 In essence, the limitation of poll-based interactions results in two adverse effects: